Public Safety Power Shutoff

 A dangerous solution

-by hollsch, about 2 months ago
+by hollsch, 3 months ago

 We live in Evergreen and were without power AND water from Weds to Saturday night.
 We have livestock animals that very nearly ran out of water and finding water became increasingly difficult.
 The conditions in our home became unsanitary and dangerous, but we couldn’t leave due to the animals we’re responsible for.
 The total lack of community outreach from Xcel, a profit-rich organization, was shocking.
 They failed to coordinate with local authorities to deliver water to well users, create community shelters, or organize resources in any meaningful way.
 While none of us want our homes to burn down, a reasonable...
 Continue reading